 Typically, load balancing is applied before traffic hits the proxy.
 On Google Compute Engine it is accomplished via Google Cloud Load Balancer.
 For Kubernetes deployments, an ingress proxy can be used for load balancing.
-In Google Kubernetes Engine, either a Google Cloud Load Balancer or ingress proxy can be used for load balancing.
+In Google GKE, either a Google Cloud Load Balancer or ingress proxy can be used for load balancing.

 Upon startup, the proxy obtains its service configuration from Service Management.
 The service configuration is generated from the OpenAPI specification or from gRPC, the service configuration YAML file.
 It tells the proxy both the surface of the API to be managed along with the policies, such as which methods require authentication, and which require API keys.